montanariarthur/OptFlock/README.md

 - The  time-delay consensus model (`main_TDconsensus.m`) requires installation of the DDE-BIFTOOL toolbox.
 These codes were tested on version 3.0.
 See Ref.
 3 and their website (https://sourceforge.net/projects/ddebiftool/) for more details.

+All codes were tested and run in MATLAB 2023a.

 # License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.